debops/debops/docs/user-guide/scripts/debops-env/debops-env.rst

   Path to the project directory to work on.
 If it's not specified, the script will use the current directory.

+``-V <view>, --view <view>``
+  Specify the name of the "infrastructure view" to use for executing commands.
+  If not specified, the default view will be used automatically.
+Using this option overrides the automatic view detection performed by DebOps based on the current working directory.

 ``--scope full|local``
   Specify if only the variables defined by DebOps should be displayed (``local``, default), or all variables present in the runtime environment